Submission Procedures including electronic version of thesis

 When you resubmit your thesis you will need to complete another intention to submit form and the same submission documents as you did for your first submission.

-The same administrative procedures apply to resubmission as to the first submission, including completion of an intention to submit form and the dispatch of theses by the Academic Quality and Records Office.
+The same administrative procedures apply to resubmission as to the first submission, including completion of an intention to submit form and the dispatch of theses by the Academic Registry.

 The decision to waive a viva can only be made once the re-submitted thesis has been reviewed by the examiners, who are satisfied that the required changes have been made.
 If this is not so, then the viva may only be waived in exceptional circumstances and with the approval of the Head of the Graduate School.